ClaraR93/Discover-South-Wales/README.md

 - Nathan Coogan for giving me permission to use the [waterfall](assets/images/results/sgwd-ddwli-uchaf-waterfall.webp) and [hike](assets/images/results/pen-y-fan.webp) photo for the results section.

 ### Acknowledgement

+I would like to acknowledge the following people who helped and guided me in completing my second milestone project:

+- Sheryl Goldberg - My mentor